toolongdontread/OceanApp/README.md

 # OceanApp
-Raise the awareness in ocean conversation
+This is a school project aims to raise the awareness in ocean conversation

 After downloading the ```.zip``` file, just simple drag the folder inside the ```.zip``` file to the desktop and use Android Studio to open the project.